berkeleybop/berkeleybop.github.io/best_practice/index.md

        - use typescript
        - generate typescript datamodels using linkml gen-typescript
    - Rust for speed
+       - should always have PyO3 wrappers
+       - follow semsimian GH actions for wheels
-   - Scala for performance reasoners
+   - Scala for performance reasoners or anything requiring owlapi
    - Historically we used Java for anything requiring OWLAPI but being phased out
 - Why Python?
    - ubiquitous, cross-platform